Denzel Curry: Personal life

 On February 27, 2014, Curry's brother, Treon "Tree" Johnson, died as a result of complications after being tased by the police in Hialeah, Florida.
 Officers responded to an emergency call made by a man claiming that Johnson was beating two dogs with a metal pipe.
 Officers then employed physical force, pepper spray, and a taser in an attempt to restrain Johnson.
 He succumbed to his wounds, and he ultimately died after being transported to Jackson Memorial Hospital.
 His family argued that the incident was a case of police brutality.
 Curry has spoken about Johnson's death and police brutality in interviews and in his music.
 One example of this is the lyric "Cops killing blacks when the whites do the most" in his song "The Last".
 He also expressed this theme in his cover of "Bulls on Parade" by Rage Against the Machine.

 In January 2021, Curry discovered that he is related to St. Louis rapper Smino through the discovery of a shared uncle.

 In 2022, Curry signed onto the Musicians For Palestine pledge, refusing to perform in Israel following the 2021 Israel–Palestine crisis.
 In November 2023, Curry signed an open letter calling for a ceasefire in the Gaza war and an end to the blockade of the Gaza Strip.
+In November 2025, Curry removed his music catalog from streaming services in Israel, as part of the No Music For Genocide movement.